-6.3.
+6.2.
 Transactions and Errors

-In Apache Isis, every action invocation (in fact, every interaction) is automatically wrapped in a transaction, and any repository query automatically does a flush.
+In Apache Isis, every interaction (action invocation or property edit) is automatically wrapped in a transaction, and any repository query automatically does a flush before hand.

 What that means is that there's no need to explicitly start or commit transactions in Apache Isis; this will be done for you.
-Indeed, if you do try to manage transactions (eg by reaching into the JDO PersistenceManager exposed by the IsisJdoSupport domain service, then you are likely to confuse Isis and get a stack trace for your trouble.
+Indeed, if you do try to manage transactions (eg by reaching into the JDO PersistenceManager exposed by the IsisJdoSupport domain service, then you are likely to confuse the framework and get a stack trace for your trouble.